 By the time he made Red Planet Mars lead actor Peter Graves had already done the role that became his breakthrough, as the ”security officer” amongst a group of American POW’s in Billy Wilder’s hit film Stalag 17, which wasn’t released until 1953.
 In 1971 he won a Golden Globe for his recurring role as James Phelps in the original Mission: Impossible TV series (1967-1973), a role which he reprised in the remake (1988-1990).
 He also played Captain Oveur in Airplane! alongside Victor, Clarence and Roger.

-Graves never made it to the top of the bunch as A-list film actor, but carved out a career as a B movie leading man in the fifties, including in Z-grade sci-fi films such as Killers from Space (1954, review), It Conquered the World (1956) and Beginning of the End (1957).
+Graves never made it to the top of the bunch as A-list film actor, but carved out a career as a B movie leading man in the fifties, including in Z-grade sci-fi films such as Killers from Space (1954, review), It Conquered the World (1956, review) and Beginning of the End (1957).
 He had the leading role in The Clonus Horror (1979) and had a cameo as himself in Men in Black II (2002).
-However, it was in TV that he made his name, where he starred in a number of successful TV series.
+However, it was in TV that he made his name, where he starred in a number of successful TV series, and became a bona fide star thanks to his starring role in the TV series Mission: Impossible.
 He also appeared in a few TV films, including the abysmal sci-fi turkey The Eye Creatures (1965) where he did an uncredited voice-over, and the interactive movie/computer game Darkstar: The Interactive Movie (2010), where he acted as narrator.
 He died the same year as the game was released.
 Graves was actually called Peter Duesler Aurness and was of partly German and partly Norwegian ancestry.
 His family’s original last name was the Norwegian Aursness, which was Americanised to Aurness.
 However, Peter chose to use a maternal family name, Graves, to not be confused with his brother James Arness of Gunsmoke fame.
 Sci-fi fans may know James Arness as the Thing in The Thing from Another World (1951, review).